vkakerbeck/tbp.monty/docs/contributing/documentation/future-work-widget-metadata.md

 !snippet[../../snippets/future-work-status.md]

 > [!NOTE] Notes on some of the fields
-> scoped: means an rfc or similar details document has been written for the planned approach.
+> scoped: means an RFC or similar details document has been written for the planned approach.

 # Tags